polkadot-developers/substrate-docs/content/md/en/docs/polkadot-sdk/index.md

 > You may still access the old content of this website in the navbar, but be aware of the fact that some content might not be up to date.

 Note that **this does not impact the development of Substrate as a framework**.
-Substrate, as a framework, is still being maintained with full steam as a part of polkadot-sdk, and retains its full ability to be used to build both [standalone blockchains](https://github.com/paritytech/polkadot-sdk-solochain-template), or [Polkadot powered parachains](https://github.com/paritytech/polkadot-sdk-parachain-template).
+Substrate, as a framework, is still being maintained with full steam as a part of `polkadot-sdk`, and retains its full ability to be used to build both [standalone blockchains](https://github.com/paritytech/polkadot-sdk-solochain-template), or [Polkadot powered parachains](https://github.com/paritytech/polkadot-sdk-parachain-template).

 ## Alternative Resources